 Steller sea lions

 The estimate of energetic demands for Steller sea lion is based on (Winship et al. 2002).
 The Winship estimate is in kJ/kg and varies by sex and age.
 The basal metabolic rate is 293.
 The metabolic multipliers for on-shore and off-shore activities are 1.2 and 4.0, and the percentage of the time on land is about 70%, versus 30% for off-shore.
-The gives a rough estimate of 230 for alpha (i.e., (1.2*0.3+4*0.7)*293 / 4.184(J/cal)).
+The gives a rough estimate of 230 for α (i.e., (1.2*0.3+4*0.7)*293 / 4.184(J/cal)).
 The estimate also does not account for digestive efficiency, which is 0.875.

 Fraction of the energy derived from Chinook salmon

-The fraction of Chinook salmon in the predator diets is described by the FECp,j,t in the methods sections.
+The fraction of Chinook salmon in the predator diets is described by FECp,j,t in the methods sections.
 For a summary of the data see “Table_predatorDietFraction” in the appendixTables.xlsx file.
-The raw data is available in the predatorDietFraction.csv file.
+The raw data are available in the predatorDietFraction.csv file.
 The data are read into the model with the create_FECpjt.r wrapper.
 There are many assumptions to diet fraction estimates, and these assumptions are dealt with in our sensitivity analysis.

 The fraction of the predator’s energy derived from Chinook salmon is based on the fraction of Chinook salmon in the diet; however, calculating the fraction of Chinook salmon in the diets of the predators can be very difficult.
 Killer whales are the exception.
-Much of their diet fraction data is based on direct observation of kills, or collected directly from the genetic or scale analysis from kills.
+Much of their diet fraction data is based on direct observation of kills, or the genetic analysis of scat.
 For pinnipeds the task of estimating the fraction of Chinook salmon in the diet is less straight forward.
-The two main problem are: 1) most diet data is based on frequency of occurrence data (FO) where the prey fractions sum to greater than one, and 2) often the FO data is an aggregation of all salmon rather than just Chinook salmon.
+The two main problem are: 1) most diet data is based on frequency of occurrence data (FO) where the fractions for different prey taxa do not sum to one, and 2) often the FO data are an aggregation of all salmon rather than just Chinook salmon.

 We used information from (Thomas et al. 2016) to transform Chinook salmon FO data into split-sample frequency of occurrence (SSFO) data based on paired observations in their analysis.
-SSFO calculates prey occurrence as a fraction rather just a frequency, therefore the prey fractions sum to one.
-There are different correction factors for juvenile (ocean age 0) and adult (ocean age 1+): for juveniles, the correction factor is 0.24; that is the SSFO is about one quarter of the FO estimate.
+SSFO calculates average prey occurrence as a fraction across all individual scat samples rather just a frequency occurrence across of scat samples; therefore, the prey fractions sum to one.
+Thomas et al. (2016) found different FO to SSFO correction factors for juvenile (ocean age 0) and adult (ocean age 1+): for juveniles, the correction factor is 0.24; that is the SSFO is about one quarter of the FO estimate.
 The adult correction factor is 0.16.